All Products

 1. Log on to the ACK console.
 In the left-side navigation pane, click Clusters.

-2. On the Clusters page, find the cluster you want and click its name.
-In the left-side pane, choose Operations > Add-ons.
+2. On the Clusters page, click the name of the target cluster.
+In the left-side navigation pane, click Add-ons.

-3. On the Add-ons page, select the Security tab.
-Find the Aliyun-acr-credential-helper (Managed) card and click Install.
+3. On the Add-ons page, click the Security tab.
+Find the aliyun-acr-credential-helper (Managed) card and click Install.

-4. On the Install Aliyun-acr-credential-helper page, you can view the AcrInstanceInfo configuration and other options.
-AcrInstanceInfo contains the configurations for each ACR instance associated with the component.
-The other options are component configurations.
-If you do not need to modify the namespaces or service accounts that the component monitors, you can keep the default settings.
+4. On the Install aliyun-acr-credential-helper page, review the AcrInstanceInfo configuration and other options.
+AcrInstanceInfo holds the configuration for each ACR instance associated with the component.
+If you do not need to change the monitored namespaces or service accounts, keep the default settings.

 image